dimfeld/website/posts/svelte_transitions_on_multiple_elements.md

 ```

-If there is a detail object transitioning, but the `rect` in the `counterparts` for this element was missing, then this is
+If there is a transitioning detail object, but there is no item in `counterparts` for this element, then this is
 one of the overview elements that was not clicked.

 With this in mind, we look up the rectangles for the incoming detail element to get the proper ID, and then look up the clicked overview rectangle as `zoomingOverviewRect`.

-In the default preset, `preset.otherOverviews` returns a Svelte transition `css` function that fades out this overview box and moves it to overlap with `zoomingOverviewRect`.
+In the default preset, `otherOverviews` returns a Svelte transition `css` function that fades out this overview box and moves it to overlap with `zoomingOverviewRect`.

 If for some reason we don't have a `zoomingOverviewRect`, we degrade gracefully by having the element just disappear with a transition that does nothing.